-I’ve compiled all my tips for flying both to and from Boston from London Gatwick.
-This has turned into your ultimate guide for flying Norwegian long haul on the cheap!
+I’ve compiled all my tips for flying both to and from Boston, London Gatwick and Chicago.
+This has turned into your ultimate guide for flying long haul on the cheap with Norwegian!

 How I Found Norwegian

 With just a month to go before our move, I was feeling so sad (not to mention super guilt-tripped) to be missing the surprise 60th birthday party for my dad.
-This milestone event was one we’d been planning for so long and it was going to be disco-themed.
-But we would be home for Christmas and another December trip seemed silly.
+This milestone event was one we’d been planning for so long and it was going to be disco-themed (I love disco).
+We were going home for Christmas that year and another December trip seemed silly.
 If I went, it would have to be quick.
 But maybe, just maybe, there would be a flight cheap enough to make sense.

 That fateful day, I took to GoogleFlights to see what it might cost to go home for a weekend.
 I selected the departure date, the Friday before the party.
 Soon prices began populating for possible return dates.

 I clicked on it.
 Direct.
 Roundtrip. $311.
 On Norwegian Airlines.
 My jaw dropped.
 Tears welled in my eyes.
 I was going to be there for this family milestone!

 I texted my voice of reason (Andrew).
 Green light.
-This.
-Was.
-Happening!!!!
+I booked it.